quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 * If the DCID is not long enough to decode using the configured algorithm, extract a number of octets equal to the server ID length, beginning with the second octet.
-If the extracted value does not match a server ID in the server's list, add it to the list.

-* If the DCID is long enough to decode but the server ID is not in the server's list, add it to the list.
+* If the DCID is long enough to decode, extract the server ID.

+If the server ID is not already in its list, the server MUST decide whether or not to immediately use it to encode a CID on the new connection.
+If it chooses to use it, it adds the server ID to its list.
+If it does not, it MUST NOT use the server ID in future CIDs.

-After any possible SID is extracted, the server processes the packet normally.
+The server then processes the packet normally.

 When a server needs a new connection ID, it uses one of the server IDs in its list to populate the server ID field of that CID.
-It SHOULD vary this selection to reduce linkability within a connection.
+It MAY vary this selection to reduce linkability within a connection.

+To reduce state at the load balancer, the server SHOULD limit the number of SIDs it adds to its list.

-After loading a new configuration or long periods of idleness, a server may not have any available SIDs.
-This is because an incoming packet may not the config rotation bits necessary to extract a server ID in accordance with the algorithm above.
-When required to generate a CID under these conditions, the server MUST generate CIDs using the 5-tuple routing codepoint (see
+After loading a new configuration, a server may not have any available SIDs.
+This is because an incoming packet may not contain the config rotation bits necessary to extract a server ID in accordance with the algorithm above.
+When required to generate a CID under these conditions, the server MUST generate CIDs using the 5-tuple routing codepoint (see {{config-failover}}.
-{{config-failover}}.
 Note that these connections will not be robust to client address changes while they use this connection ID.
 For this reason, a server SHOULD retire these connection IDs and replace them with routable ones once it receives a client-generated CID that allows it to acquire a server ID.
 As, statistically, one in every four such CIDs can provide a server ID, this is typically a short interval.

-If a server has not received a connection ID encoding a particular server ID within the LB timeout, it MUST retire any outstanding CIDs that use that server ID and cease generating any new ones.

-A server SHOULD have a mechanism to stop using some server IDs if the list gets large relative to its share of the codepoint space, so that these allocations time out and are freed for reuse by servers that have recently joined the pool.

 # Routing Algorithms